 Connectivity Options and Remote Management

-OCPP 1.6 compliance allows seamless integration with back office management systems, enabling features like plug and charge and pay-to-charge solutions through mobile apps or RFID systems.
+OCPP compliance allows integration with back office management systems, enabling features like plug and charge and pay-to-charge solutions through mobile apps or RFID systems.
 This is important if you want reporting, user control, or need to manage several charge points efficiently.

 Software Updates and Future-Proofing